Article

 By the end of it, the Kennedy Center was leveled.
 The kind of laughter that comes in waves, where people think it's over and then it gets worse, and then it gets worse again.

 The cousin debt story became, in the months after the taping, the bit that people quoted back to Martin at shows.
+It's the punchline that made the special, the way certain bits define a special in retrospect.
 You mention it to anyone who saw it and they already know which part you mean.

 What It Took to Get There